sakshiudeshi/sakshiudeshi.github.io/_pages/about.md

 He was supported by the prestigious [President’s Graduate Fellowship](https://www.sutd.edu.sg/Admissions/Graduate/Scholarships).
 Previously, Sakshi was also an undergraduate at the [Birla Institute of Technology and Science](https://www.bits-pilani.ac.in/goa/).

+**Note:** This webpage is no longer actively maintained and the information found here may not be up to date.

 <!-- worked at [Housing.com](https://housing.com/in/buy/real-estate-mumbai) and
 [@Walmart Labs](https://www.walmartlabs.com/) and was  -->